 – Foods rich in phytosterols, they protect the body against high cholesterol, blocking its absorption in the intestine.
 The three major phytosterols are beta-sisosterol, campesterol and stigmasterol.
 We can them in:

 – Some vegetal oils, like soybean oil or maize oil , (Beta-sitosterol)

 – In fruits such as cherimoya (Rich in campesterol and stigmasterol)

 – Foods with phytoestrogens: As elements similar to estrogen or female hormones, help the hormonal balance of women taking part in improving the symptoms of premenstrual syndrome, prevention of breast cancer, colon or ovarian cancer and lowering cholesterol.

 The main phytoestrogens are lignans, isoflavones and coumestans.
-Among the main phytoestrogen-rich foods we have:- Foods rich in lignans: Foods rich in lignans are the seeds of flax, lentils and cereals.
+Among the main phytoestrogen-rich foods we have:

 – Foods rich in isoflavones: The main food is soy and its derivatives (tofu, soymilk or soy flour).
 It contains two highly recognized isoflavones, genistein and daidzein, which properties to prevent breast or prostate cancer or limit its growth.
 Very important to prevent osteoporosis.
 Peas are another rich source of isoflavones.

 – Foods rich in tannins: Tannins are astringent compounds of bitter taste that appear in plants such as grapes, (also the wine), apples or strawberries and in medicinal plants, like green tea.
 They are very important in healing wounds, treating diarrhea or in preventing the onset of cholesterol.
 They are very important antioxidants.